Whether it’s a religious observance or the traditional American one, at its very core, Thanksgiving has always been about counting your blessings.

 When the times are great — everyone’s healthy, no financial worries, careers are on target, loads of family and friends — counting your blessings can be easy.
 Where to start?
 There are so many reasons to be thankful.

-Yet when times are tough — as they are for millions of Americans today suffering from tough financial times, food insecurity and health issues during the coronavirus pandemic– there are fewer reasons to be thankful, but there are some.
+Yet when times are tough — as they are for millions of Americans today suffering from tough financial times, food insecurity, health issues and the continual threat of COVID-19– there may be fewer reasons to be thankful.
+But let’s try.